-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol • in Malton and Norton? the local economy.
-Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
-Does the policy protect or enhance the River Derwent SAC and SSSI?
-The policy designation RC2 overlaps in some locations with the extent of the River Derwent SAC and the River Derwent SSSI.
-However, as these protected areas (SAC and SSSI) apply to a flowing river the entirety of the RC2 designation is directly relevant to the SAC and SSSI.
-The policy is an aspirational policy that seeks the regeneration of the land north and south U - of the County Bridge.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol in Malton and the local economy.
+Since the policy is an aspirational one and is dependent on a proposal Norton? for the actual delivery, this impact is uncertain SEA 9 : To protect 1.
+Does the policy 1.
+The policy designation RC2 overlaps in some locations with the extent of the River U - and enhance protect or enhance Derwent SAC and the River Derwent SSSI.
+However, as these protected areas (SAC and SSSI) biodiversity in the the River Derwent apply to a flowing river the entirety of the RC2 designation is directly relevant to the SAC River Derwent SAC and SSSI SAC and SSSI? and SSSI.
+The policy is an aspirational policy that seeks the regeneration of the land north and south of the County Bridge.
 There is a potential negative impact from riverside construction activities on to sensitive environmental receptors along the river.
-The River Derwent SAC has been designated European status due to the habitat: • Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
-(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment4 undertaken on the NP also identified a concern relating to possible residential development that could come forward under Policy RC2 and that the provision of additional housing without adequate provision of open space opportunities would increase recreational pressure on the River Derwent SAC and SSSI.
+The River Derwent SAC has been designated European status due to the habitat: Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
+(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment 4 undertaken on the NP also identified a concern relating to possible residential development that could come forward under Policy RC2 and that the provision of additional housing without adequate provision of open space opportunities would increase recreational pressure on the River Derwent SAC and SSSI.
 At the more detailed assessment stage (the appropriate assessment) the HRA assessment 5 concluded that the only way to avoid increased recreational pressure on the River Derwent SAC and SSSI from Policy RC2 would be for the policy to be amended so as to rule out